 One could say that nascent promoter Steel & Bone Productions has a Marshall Plan in store for the Pittsburgh underground metal scene.
-To kick off their crusade, we were given a seven-act Saturday night showcase at Cattivo featuring a number of bands that played last year’s Migration 2 Festival, allowing fans to sample what they may have missed out on or relive it if they attended it.
+To kick off their campaign, we were given a seven-act Saturday night showcase at Cattivo featuring a number of bands that played last year’s Migration 2 Festival, allowing fans to sample what they may have missed out on or relive it if they attended it.
 Note: Migration returns in 2020.

 Abysme, a local act whom I recently caught at Howler’s with Ulthar, began the long evening with a set of Asphyxiating death/doom that turned lips blue, Brad Heiple strangling complacency with his necrotic vocal/axe assault as his rhythm section of Tim Williams and Mike Bolam resuscitated everyone just before they blacked out so that they may be punished further.
 A slight consolation in the form of a Ramones cover was offered around the end.